msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 An attention model differs from a classic sequence-to-sequence model in two main ways:

-- First, the `encoder` passes a lot more data to the `decoder`.
+:atom_symbol: First, the `encoder` passes a lot more data to the `decoder`.
 Instead of passing the last hidden state of the encoding stage, the encoder **passes all the hidden states to the decoder**:

 <center>